 Wealthfront automatically reinvests dividends, rebalances your investment portfolio, and maximizes your after-tax returns.
 It deploys a Tax-Loss harvesting strategy to lower the taxes you pay as you invest.

 Wealthfront has recently introduced some fantastic new features.
-Customers can now invest up to 10% of their financial portfolios in cryptocurrencies via the Grayscale Bitcoin Trust (GBTC) and the Grayscale Ethereum Trust (ETHE).
+Customers can now invest up to 10% of their financial portfolios in digital assets and cryptocurrencies via the Grayscale Bitcoin Trust (GBTC) and the Grayscale Ethereum Trust (ETHE).

 Also, a new portfolio customization tool has been introduced.
 This allows customers to add and delete ETFs, build an ETF portfolio from nothing, and set their investment preferences based on factors such as ESG.